clarkedarkmatter/smart-goose/content/pages/about-challenger.md

 ---
-title: About David's Campaign
+title: David's Opponent
 seo:
-  title: About David Sharp for Congress
+  title: About David Sharp for Congress' Opponent
   description: This is the about page
   extra:
     - name: og:type